riastradh/draft-riastradh-cfrg-staticdh/draft-riastradh-cfrg-staticdh.md

 ## Group 14 and ffdhe2048

 Group 14 {{?RFC3526}} and ffdhe2048 {{?RFC7919}} are the multiplicative
- groups of a finite fields of 2048-bit safe prime characteristics, recommended for IPsec and TLS, respectively.
+ groups of 2048-bit prime fields, recommended for IPsec and TLS, respectively.

 ~~~
 baseline NFS cost:                              ~2^116.9